open-politics/open-politics/README.md

 ## Architecture Outline (v0.1)
 ![Open Politics Architecture](assets/images/op-architecture.png)

-## Notes on model usage
+#### Notes on model usage
-- The usage of any LLM or LMM models is a highly interesting and complex topic.
+- The question of any or which LLM or LMM models to use is a highly interesting and complex topic.
 - We can opt to use most powerful models (with often proprietary architecture and training data) or open-source models (with often less powerful architecture and training data) but for the benefit of reproducibility and transparency.
-There are tasks that are essentially total other domains of each other.
-Using GPT-4 for complex reasoning tasks is probably more interesting than using a Mistral model for it.
+The tasks are in a wider array of functional domains.
+Using GPT-4 for complex reasoning tasks is probably more interesting than using a Mistral-7b model for it.
 Meanwhile we can relatively quickly fine-tune such a model for task delegation or classification tasks.
 - Model interfaces should be generally model-agnostic and open to frequent change and testing.
 - Current hot open-source models:
 - - Sensei-7b (due to its special recursive researching  functionality)